-Basically, I started doing some research into erectile dysfunction and discovered a common suggestion is that it might be due to low testosterone levels.
-So me being the dedicated person I am, I decided to do everything within my power to boost the levels.
+Basically, I started doing some research into erectile dysfunction and discovered a common suggestion is that it’s sometimes due to low testosterone levels.
+So I duly decided to do everything within my power to boost it.

 Here’s what I did:

 - Stopped smoking.

 - Started doing lots of work on my legs in the gym, particularly dead-lifts and similar exercises for the thighs, which apparently help with testosterone production.